-Often on the Yorkshire skyline are the Cleveland Hills, a collection of peaks as you'll see in other hikes on this site.
-Here's a pic of them from the Eston Nab hike with Roseberry Topping to the left and on the right, three of the peaks climbed on this hike.
+Part of the Yorkshire skyline, the Cleveland Hills, a collection of peaks as you’ll see in other hikes on this site.
+Here’s a pic of them from the Eston Nab hike with Roseberry Topping to the left and on the right, three of the peaks climbed on this hike.

-It begins, starting from the Lordstones Country Park and heading North to the Cleveland Way.
-Head right at this signpost below, the other path to the left is the path we take back.
+It begins, starting from the Lordstones Country Park and heading north onto the Cleveland Way.
+Take the path to the right at this signpost below, the other path to the left is the path we take back.

-Following the well established dirt path you get the first view of one of the three peaks.
+Following the well established Cleveland Way dirt path you get the first view of one of the three peaks.

 The path changes from dirt to stone steps and gets quite steep.
 Here is the path looking back down from the top of the first peak.